koonwang/2023_Intel_IPG_CKT_Training/README.md

 # 2023 Intel IPG CKT Training

 ## Table of Contents
-<a href="#one">Day 1 - Fundamentals of VLSI Design and overview of Sand-to-Silicon</a>
+<a href="#one">Day 1 - Fundamentals of VLSI Design and Overview of Sand-to-Silicon</a>
 <br>
 <a href="#two">Day 2 - Details of IC Manufacturing Process</a>
 <br>

 <a name="user-content-one"></a>
-### Day 1 - Fundamentals of VLSI Design and overview of Sand-to-Silicon
+### Day 1 - Fundamentals of VLSI Design and Overview of Sand-to-Silicon